You can lose yourself in "mom" it's time to find yourself again.

 "Motherhood is a choice you make everyday, to put someone else's happiness and well-being ahead of your own, to teach the hard lessons, to do the right thing even when you're not sure what the right thing is... and to forgive yourself, over and over again, and for doing everything wrong." - Donna Ball

-Transitioning into motherhood is an exciting and joyful time; it can also be a challenging, exhausting, and overwhelming.
+Transitioning into motherhood is exciting and joyful; it can also be challenging, exhausting, and overwhelming.

 Maybe you're thinking:

-- But, I wanted this... isn't this is supposed to be the happiest time of my life?
+- But, I wanted this... this is supposed to be the happiest time of my life.

 - Why am I not feeling the love/joy/happiness?

 - Why do I see my friends coping so much "better" then me?

 The reality is that your whole life has changed.
 Some might say it has turned completely upside down.
 The baby won’t sleep.
 You don't sleep.
 You’re exhausted.
 So exhausted and yet, you can’t put the baby down.
 You're up at midnight, 130AM and 3AM with a crying (screaming) baby.
 You're bouncing/walking/singing all day and night to provide comfort to your baby.
 Your kitchen/bedroom/bathroom is a complete mess.
 You've used dry shampoo for 3 days in a row....
 You could really use a shower.
 You'd really like a hot cup of coffee (to drink from start to finish in one sitting).
 You even wonder if you're ever going to be able to "do this".